SantayogithubIT/gfg-POTD-1/README.md

 # gfg-POTD
-This Repository contains the codes solutions for the gfg problems in c++ language
+This Repository contains the codes solutions for the gfg problems in C++